Frequently Asked Questions

 While not being guides in the traditional sense, you can expect them to have a broad general knowledge of the countries visited on the trip, including historical, cultural, religious, and social aspects.
 We also use local guides where we think more specific knowledge will add to the enjoyment of the places we are visiting – we think it’s the best of both worlds.

-Please note that if you have booked the "My Own Room" option for this tour, you will receive your own single accommodation for all night stops, with the following exceptions: Nights 9-10: Sarapiqui Rainforest
+Please note that if you have booked the "My Own Room" option for this tour, you will receive your own single accommodation for all nights except for nights 9 and 10 in the Sarapiquí Rainforest

 EMERGENCY CONTACT NUMBERS